Create your First Cucumber Script (2 Examples)

 Cucumber Script:Multiply 2 Numbers

-Step 10) Save File As below in “yourfolder/features/step_ definitions” with name test_step.rb
+Step 10) Save the file in “yourfolder/features/step_definitions” with name test_step.rb.

 Cucumber Script:Multiply 2 Numbers